Kilonova-Catcher/KNC-Manual/doc/calibration-frames.md

 - Take 15–25 frames per filter, same gain and temperature.

 You can use **either bias frames** *or* **flat-darks** to calibrate your flat frames — but not both.
 If your camera has amp glow, flat-darks are preferred.

 ---

-### Why Sorting Is Essential

-If you give your files clear names and organize them by type, most software (like ASTAP, Prism, Siril, etc.) can:
-- Automatically detect which frames are which (light, dark, flat, etc.)
-- Match them by filter, exposure, and temperature
-- Stack only the **correct** images together
-- Apply the **right** calibration frames during preprocessing

-Without this, the software might:
-- Fail to calibrate at all
-- Use the wrong calibration frames (causing bad corrections)
-- Require you to sort everything manually

----